 Read some tips and tricks from families that have done it!

 There are countless benefits to hosting international exchange students.
 Below you will find some of the great benefits that come along with being a host family.

 - Experience and learn about a new culture

 - Have a positive impact on your family and local community

 To read more about the impact you can have as a host family, check out awesome blog articles!

-ASAP – the earlier you apply, the more likely it is that you’ll find a compatible student in your area.
+ASAP – the earlier you apply to be a host family, the more likely it is that you’ll find a compatible student in your area.
 Host families should have their application finished at least one month before the start of your program, so you have time to get to know your student a bit before his or her arrival.